Marmozets

 Marmozets are an English rock band from Bingley, West Yorkshire.
-Formed in 2007, the band consists of Rebecca "Becca" Bottomley (lead vocals), Jack Bottomley (guitar), Sam Macintyre (guitar/bass/vocals), and Josh Macintyre (drums).
+Formed in 2007, the band consists of Rebecca "Becca" Bottomley (lead vocals), Jack Bottomley (guitar), and Josh Macintyre (drums).
 Marmozets signed to Roadrunner Records in October 2013 and released their debut album on 29 September 2014.
 Their second album, Knowing What You Know Now, came out on 26 January 2018.
-They signed to Nettwerk on 5 July 2024.
+Following an extended hiatus, the band announced their third album, Co.War.Dice, which was released on 22 May 2026.

 Biography

 Early years, The Weird and Wonderful Marmozets (2007–2016)

 The two sets of siblings formed the band while at school and have been playing live since 2007, gathering widespread acclaim for their chaotic live shows despite an average age of just 15.
 The band were originally called The Marmozets, and under this name they released one EP titled Out of My Control in 2009.
 They soon after altered their name to just Marmozets.

 They have shared stages with the likes of Young Guns, Funeral For a Friend, Gallows, Hyro Da Hero, The Used, Four Year Strong and Muse and have appeared at Glastonbury Festival, Download Festival, Reading and Leeds, Rock Werchter, Slam Dunk Festival, 2000trees and Y Not Festival.

 They released their EP, Passive Aggressive in 2011 and followed that with Vexed in 2012.
 Gallows' record label Venn Records released Marmozets' first single "Good Days" in 2012.
 In 2013 the band self-released their second single, "Born Young and Free", before the band signed to Roadrunner Records and released "Move Shake Hide".
 Both singles received high praise from BBC Radio 1 DJs Zane Lowe, Daniel P Carter and Huw Stephens.
 The band released the single "Why Do You Hate Me?" on 17 March 2014.

 The band was nominated for Best British Newcomer at the 2013 Kerrang!
 Awards and were voted Best New UK Band by Big Cheese magazine.
 Along with the singles released in the run up to the album, the band had also performed a few other unreleased tracks live that would feature on their debut album, including "Is It Horrible", "Cover Up" and "Hit the Wave".
 Marmozets embarked on their first headline UK tour in September 2013.

 They released their debut album The Weird and Wonderful Marmozets on 29 September 2014.
 It received critical acclaim, later winning the 2015 Kerrang!
 Award for Best Album.

 In March 2015, it was announced that Marmozets would be supporting Muse on their 2015 UK Psycho Tour.